mehhyin/tic-tac-toe_python/README.md

 # Project: Tic-tac-toe with Python
-This is a project where I created a tic-tac-toe using python during my short course in Python
+This is a project where I learned to create a tic-tac-toe project during my course in TalentLabs.